 The goal of the KL2 Training Program is to select candidates who, with proper career development and clinical and/or translational research training, have potential to become independently funded, successful and ethical clinical and translational investigators.

-Decisions will be based on the strength of the research and career development training plan submitted by the prospective trainee, the potential of the applicant, the multidisciplinarity of the training environment, the success and track record of the lead mentor or co-mentor in mentoring previous junior faculty members and other trainees, and diversity issues.
+Decisions will be based on the strength of the research and career development training plan submitted by the prospective trainee, the potential of the applicant, the multidisciplinarity of the training environment and the success and track record of the lead mentor or co-mentor in mentoring previous junior faculty members and other trainees.

 Emphasis is placed heavily upon a fully developed training plan including training goal, procedures, description of the roles of each mentor and plans for mentoring interactions.